 L18 URST 3025 Sports & Culture: Empire of Hoop: Basketball as American Culture

 Topics course focusing on instances of identity and culture within the American scope.
-Varies by semester; refer to course listings for description of current semester's offering.
+Varies by semester.
+See Course Listings for description of current semester's offering.

 Same as L98 AMCS 3025